The Box (Fringe): Production

 "The Box" was co-written by co-executive producer Josh Singer and executive story editor Graham Roland, while being directed by CSI: Crime Scene Investigation veteran Jeffrey Hunt.
 The episode was shot in the second half of July 2010.
 Hunt later tweeted on-set photos in January 2011.
-At San Diego Comic-Con International during the summer leading up to the season premiere, actress Jasika Nicole told the audience they would finally be able to see her character's apartment, which has previously been only alluded to in an early season two episode.
+At San Diego Comic-Con during the summer leading up to the season premiere, actress Jasika Nicole told the audience they would finally be able to see her character's apartment, which has previously been only alluded to in an early season two episode.
 She explained, "It's really neat!
 There's all these tiny little things that give you insight into how things are.
 I know the color of (Astrid's) walls, so watch out!"

 In early August 2010, Entertainment Weekly reported that Eric the Actor, from The Howard Stern Show, had been cast for a small role in the new season's second episode.
 Deaf actor Russell Harvard portrayed Joe, a man who is able to survive the box being opened only to be killed by Fauxlivia.
 Harvard later commented in an interview, "Fringe was so much fun and not even stressful compared to [professional fighting film] Hamill.
 It was very fast and rapid.
 Playing the dead guy was very easy.
 Working with Anna Torv was so much fun, she is a great, great actress and very sweet.
 I did not think she would be that kind of person."
 He continued, "There was a stunt which she did not want to do herself, but I told her 'You want to be authentic so I want you to pull me,' so she obliged.
 It was a great experience and so much fun and I wish I could have stayed on the show for a long time."

 As with other Fringe episodes, Fox released a science lesson plan in collaboration with Science Olympiad for grade school children focusing on the science seen in "The Box", with the intention of having "students learn about the different characteristics of music and how it can have physiological effects on the listener."